kmoe/is-this-katy/README.md

 Invite [@IsThisKatyBot](telegram.me/IsThisKatyBot) to your Telegram chat, or message it directly.
 Then whenever you send a message including the string "is this katy" (regex subject to change), the bot will ping Katy asking her to scan her [xNT](https://dangerousthings.com/shop/xnt-ntag216-2x12mm-glass-tag/) on a [PN532 breakout board](https://www.adafruit.com/products/364) attached to her computer.

-If the board detects the ID of her tag, it will reply to you with "🐼".
+If the board detects the ID of her tag, the bot will reply to you with "🐼".

 ## Caveats